swittuth/sweet-snake-survival/README.md

 # SnakeGame_Java
-This is an imitation of the snake game built with JavaFX
+This snake game is built with JavaFX